 One of the benefits of adding the cayenne is for people who get an aftertaste from stevia.
 The cayenne totally covers that up!

-So pour yourself a nice, tall glass, pull up a chair on the porch and watch the kids run through the sprinklers like it’
+So pour yourself a nice, tall glass, pull up a chair on the porch and watch the kids run through the sprinklers like it’s still 1970.
+It’ll be the most relaxing glass of lemonade you’ve had in a good, long while!
+Pair that with a good ole fashion BBQ with broccoli salads and burgers and we are set for the summer.

-Oh, and I like my lemonade strong, so this recipe reflects that.
+2 Net Carbs per 1 cup of lemonade.
+I like my lemonade strong, so this recipe reflects that.
 If you prefer a weaker lemonade, add additional water, 1 cup at a time to taste.
+Which will draw out the lemon and can lower the carb counts if you add enough water.

 - 1 cup bottled or fresh squeezed lemon juice